Usmanfawad/gpr3nc-fastapi/README.md

 ## Testing the Application

-You can test various endpoints using `curl` or tools like Postman. all sample curl requests are written in [app.utils.scripts](https://github.com/Usmanfawad/gpr3nc-fastapi/blob/main/app/utils/scripts/curl.sh)
+You can test various endpoints using `python` or tools like Postman. all sample curl requests are written in [app.scripts.test_flow.py](https://github.com/Usmanfawad/gpr3nc-fastapi/blob/main/app/scripts/test_flow.py)

+Alternatively, you can test using `curl` by running [app.scripts.curl.sh](https://github.com/Usmanfawad/gpr3nc-fastapi/blob/main/app/scripts/curl.sh) script.